shivangg/safeTV/README.md

 ## Use

-1. The slider button is switched ON to get the device in learning mode.
+1. The slider button is switched ON to get the device in `Learning Mode`.
 2. Learning mode can be verified by the flowing  glowing feedback LED.
+3. Point the remote controller towards the device and is learns the code.
+4. Swtich off the `Learning Mode` by switching the slider button off.